 Hurrah.
 Neumeister has been nominated for three entries in the Svenska Designpriset competition.
 “Morakniv – Stay Sharp” and ”A som i annonsör – Sveriges Annonsörer” have been nominated in the graphic identity category.
 “Johan & Nyström” is competing in the identity for packaging category.

-“Sweden’s Tastiest Car” is shifting gears with a new marketing campaign from week 38 through 46.
-In addition to the iconic “Original” packaging, a series of eight “Raggarbilar” versions will appear in stores for a short time.
-Neumeister designed the packaging and wrote the messages, too.
+“Sweden’s Tastiest Car” is shifting gears with a new marketing campaign.
+In addition to the iconic “Original” packaging, Neumeister designed a series of “Raggarbilar” versions that will appear in stores for a limited time.

 As part of Neumeister’s ongoing work with Skånetrafiken in southern Sweden, the latest project required a solution for extending the brand concept on new double decker busses.
 A capital “E”, identifying the vehicles as “Express” busses, has been incorporated into the repeating arrow pattern Neumeister created and continues to expand for the transportation system.

-A favorite of beer connoisseurs since 1848, Mariestads’ extensive range of brews from Spendrups is widely distributed in Sweden.
+A favorite of beer connoisseurs since 1848, Mariestad’s extensive range is widely distributed in Sweden.
 To establish a new mid-range product line, Neumeister created a flexible design system which makes it possible adjust the hierarchy depending on how, where and by whom it is served.

-For the past 15 years, the OFFF culture festival has attracted designers of all kinds, developers, students, theorists – anyone who is curious about how creativity can feed the future.
-This year, at the end of May, members of Neumeister travelled to Barcelona to feed their curiosity.
+The OFFF festival has attracted designers of all kinds, developers, students, theorists – anyone who is curious how creativity can feed the future.
+This year members of Neumeister travelled to Barcelona to feed their curiosity.

 With a nod to the comedy classic “Little Shop of Horrors”, Neumeister created playful package designs for new Läkerol pastilles using flesh-eating plants that visualize natural ingredients such as Stevia.
 Deep Dark Saltius salty sweet liquorice and Ripe Ruby Tastius sour sweet berry pastilles will be available in stores in Finland this May, and other variations will follow.